Skip to content

 What Happens If You Don't Pay Your Tax Debt?

-If you don’t pay off your tax debt, the IRS will start coming after you.
-If you haven’t been keeping up with the news, the Inflation Reduction Act will allow 87,000 new IRS agents to join the ranks.
+If you don't pay off your tax debt, the IRS will start coming after you.
+The IRS has significant enforcement resources and collection authority.

 We suggest working with a professional tax relief company to ensure the best possible resolution.
 Not only will you save money, but you'll avoid the stress that comes with owing debt and negotiating with the IRS.